How to Live with Your Puppy or New Dog

 Petting your dog during a bad behavior will reinforce that behavior, so don’t do it.

-If you allow your dog to continue his bad behaviors, you’ll encourage him to test your leadership.
+If you allow your dog to continue his bad behaviors, you encourage him to test your leadership.

-Don’t expect your dog to be able to behave off-leash before you master on-leash obedience.
-Off-leash, your young dog has the opportunity to run off and ignore your commands, so keep him leashed.
+Don’t expect your new dog to be able to behave off-leash before you master on-leash obedience.
+Off-leash, your young or new dog has the opportunity to run off and ignore your commands, so keep him leashed and under your control.